New generation of Czech talents headed to Cannes

 The 77th edition of the Festival de Cannes presents a diverse array of innovative filmmaking, including the latest in emerging Czech talent.
 This year’s entries range from surreal animations to thought-provoking documentaries, each weaving complex narratives that challenge conventional storytelling norms.

-written by Martin Kudláč for CZECH FILM / Summer 2024
+Article by Martin Kudláč for CZECH FILM / Summer 2024

 The 2024 edition of La Cinef, a segment of the Official Selection dedicated to promising new directors, will showcase short and medium-length films, chosen from over 2,000 entries submitted by film schools worldwide.
 From the Czech Republic, Pola Kazak’s Weeds has advanced to the final round of competition, vying against other short films.
 Kazak employs the distinctive technique of oil painting on glass to convey an allegorical tale without dialogue.
 Set in a remote area dominated by weeds, a beautifully maintained garden becomes a crucial site of survival.
 Here, the Gardener battles a severe storm that disperses invasive seeds, her fear and resolve driving her to extreme measures.
 Kazak’s short is produced by MAUR film and coproduced by the Film Academy of Miroslav Ondricek, located in Písek (FAMO).